diegovallarta/generator-booang/README.md

 After that follow the steps below.

-1. Use the comand `grunt server` to start the application with chrome.
+1. Use the comand `grunt server` to start the application with built-in preview server with LiveReload on chrome.
 2. Use the command <code>grunt</code> to generate the optimized files for your application.

 ### App
-Sets up a new AngularJS app, generating all the boilerplate you need to get started.
+Sets up a new MEAN (MongoDB, Expressjs, AngularJS and Node.js) app with Twitter Bootstrap, generating all the boilerplate you need to get started.
 The app generator also optionally installs Jquery.

 ## Bower Components